Christof/vim_tips/vim_tips.md

 var = 1; process(var);
 ```

+When the paste command is issued in visual mode, the selected text
+is replaced.
+This is another possibility to solve the example above
+without the yank register.

 `:reg "{register}` shows the content of the register or all registers
 if no register is given.